h-b/clime/README.md

 ### How to send a delayed message

 `message_manager::send_message` offers an overload where you can specify a duration after which the message will be sent.
-Of course `message_manager::send_message` will return instantly to the caller, the delay is done asynchronously.
+Of course the delay is done asynchronously, so it will return instantly.
 For example you can write:

 ```cpp
 auto msg = std::make_shared<my_message>(42);